gbarcenasjr/rails-site-AcmeTravel/README.md

 ## Part 4 Updating the trip page

-Next you're going to use one template for all the pages in the site.
+Next you will use one template for all the pages in the site.
 You can find that template in two files.
 First `app/views/trips/show.html.erb` which looks like this:

 ```html
 <p style="color: green"><%= notice %></p>